 Gea’s research focuses on language change in English, both historical developments and more recent changes.
 She also does research on academic English and the teaching of academic writing, where her interests are in English as a lingua franca in academic contexts, as well as increasing the effectiveness of feedback on written work by students.

-Ivet van der Eerden - Head of VU-NT2
+Ivet van der Eerden - programme manager Dutch courses and operational management

 Laura Rupp - Senior Lecturer in English Linguistics